Read our Infosheets to learn more about your rights and obligations

 Is an adolescent’s trial public?

-Can certain people be refused access to an adolescent’s trial?
+Who can be refused access to an adolescent’s trial?

 Can the parents of the accused be excluded from the courtroom?

-If the court finds the youth guilty, a hearing is held to determine the adolescent’s sentence.
-During this hearing, reports containing a lot of personal information about the youth are often presented to the judge to help her make an appropriate decision.
-Sometimes, it may happen that the parents don’t know about certain facts concerning their child.
-In such a case, if it is in the adolescent’s best interest, the judge can decide to exclude the parents from the hearing so that they don’t hear the contents of the reports.
+If the court finds the young person guilty, a hearing is held to determine the adolescent’s sentence (a punishment for breaking the law).
+During this hearing, reports with personal information about the young person are often presented to the judge to help her make an appropriate decision.

 Does the adolescent have to be present during the proceedings?

-Yes.
-Her presence is required throughout the proceedings, with some exceptions.
 Returning to our example, if charges are brought against Veronica, she will have to appear in court to respond to them.

 What happens if someone breaks the law by releasing an adolescent's name?